SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Next, click on Route 2 and title it 'Others'.
 In the 'processing' tab, check this as the 'default' route.
 <br>![](../ex3/images/image42.png)

 1. Click on the 'Set Custom Status' content modifier step.
 Navigate to the 'Exchange Property' tab in the property sheet.
-Add a property titled `SAP_MessageProcessingLogCustomStatus` with the source type and value set to 'constant' and `Terminated: Customer ID mismatch` respectively
+Add a property titled `SAP_MessageProcessingLogCustomStatus` with the source type and value set to 'constant' and `Terminated: Customer ID mismatch` respectively.

+> [!NOTE]
+> We set `SAP_MessageProcessingLogCustomStatus` attribute here as an enabler to easily filter out meaningful entries from the noisy ones during the monitoring phase when we access the 'message processing logs' (MPL).
+>
 <br>![](../ex3/images/image43.png)

-1. Click on 'Add Flow step' right after this content modifier step.
+16. Click on 'Add Flow step' right after this content modifier step.
 <br>![](../ex3/images/image44.png)

 1. Look up the 'Terminate Message' step in the 'add flow step' dialog.